 The readers of the Gazette would have known immediately who Messrs.
 P. I. Clark, Wurts, and Miller were.
 That is no longer the case, so a little background is helpful here.

-What is interesting about these three men is that they were all attorneys who had been born outside of Hunterdon County, but had come to Flemington between 1815 and 1824.
-One historian has described how “county seats in New Jersey . . . provided focal points for the flow of political information and resources, and they attracted men who aspired to public office and professional achievement.”12 This was especially true in the years following the War of 1812 when the economy was expanding again.
-These three men are good examples.
-And Charles George might be added to the group, even though he was not a lawyer.
+What is interesting about these three men is that they were all attorneys who had been born outside of Hunterdon County but had come to Flemington between 1815 and 1824.
+One historian has described how “county seats in New Jersey . . . provided focal points for the flow of political information and resources, and they attracted men who aspired to public office and professional achievement.”10

 Although Flemington was the county seat of Hunterdon, it was part of the much larger township of Amwell (consisting of present-day Flemington, Raritan, Delaware, East & West Amwell, Stockton and Lambertville).
 Back in 1808, “Flemington was but a small village.
-From the Presbyterian church to the Baptist there were but sixteen houses, of which three were occupied as taverns.”13 It was just beginning to change by 1826.
+From the Presbyterian church to the Baptist there were but sixteen houses, of which three were occupied as taverns.”11 By 1826, judging from the depiction of the 4th of July, the town had grown considerably.

 A week after their meeting, the committee of arrangements announced in the Gazette its plan for the day.
 It was quite explicit, beginning with a salute of 50 guns at sunrise.
-The procession was to assemble at 11 o’clock in front of the “house of N. Price” (Gen. Nathan Price), at the corner of Mine and Main Streets.14
+(There was no sleeping in on the 4th of July!)
+The procession was to assemble at 11 o’clock in front of the “house of N. Price” (Gen. Nathan Price), at the corner of Mine and Main Streets.

 As planned, the celebration began with the ringing of “the village bell, the display of the National Flag, and a salute of 50 guns.”
-At 11 a.m., 42 Revolutionary War veterans (including two black men, Lewis English and Jacob Francis) “reported themselves to the Committee of Arrangements.”
-They were given badges of broad white ribbon, stamped with the American Eagle, and the words and figures ‘Survivors of 1776,’ {which} were affixed to the left button-hole of their coats.”
-The Gazette listed the names of the veterans as follows, with dates and home towns added, if known:15
+At 11 a.m., forty-two Revolutionary War veterans (including two black men, Lewis English and Jacob Francis) “reported themselves to the Committee of Arrangements.”
+They were given badges of broad white ribbon, stamped with the American Eagle, and the words and figures ‘Survivors of 1776,’ which were affixed to the left button-hole of their coats.”
+The Gazette listed the names of the veterans as follows, with dates and hometowns added, if known:12

 Jacob Anderson (1754-1837, Bethlehem, carrying the banner ‘1776’)